Skip to content

 “Imaging” reconstruction of total power for each condition

-In Section [multimodal:eeg:3D] we localised the differential evoked potential difference in EEG data corresponding to the N170.
+Previously, we localised the differential evoked potential difference in EEG data corresponding to the N170.
 Here we will localise the total power of faces, and of scrambled faces, ie including potential induced components (see Friston et al, 2006).

-Press the “MRI” button, select the smri.img file within the sMRI sub-directory and select the “normal” mesh.
+Press the MRI button, select the smri.img file within the sMRI sub-directory and select the normal mesh.

-If you have not used this MRI image for source reconstruction before, this step will take some time while the MRI is segmented and the deformation parameters computed (see Section [multimodal:eeg:3D] for more details on these files).
+If you have not used this MRI image for source reconstruction before, this step will take some time while the MRI is segmented and the deformation parameters computed (see above for more details on these files).
 When meshing has finished, the cortex (blue), inner skull (red) and scalp (orange) meshes will also be shown in the Graphics window with slices from the sMRI image.
 This makes it possible to verify that the meshes indeed fit the original image well.
 The field D.inv{1}.mesh will be updated.
-Press “save” in top right of window to update the corresponding mat file on disk.
+Press save in top right of window to update the corresponding mat file on disk.

 Both the cortical mesh and the skull and scalp meshes are not created directly from the segmented MRI, but rather are determined from template meshes in MNI space via inverse spatial normalisation (Mattout et al, 2007; Henson et al, 2009a).

-Press the “Co-register” button.
+Press the Co-register button.
 You will be asked for each of the 3 fiducial points to specify its location on the MRI images.
-This can be done by selecting a corresponding point from a hard-coded list (“select”).
+This can be done by selecting a corresponding point from a hard-coded list (select).
 These points are inverse transformed for each individual image using the same deformation field that is used to create the meshes.
-The other two options are typing the MNI coordinates for each point (“type”) or clicking on the corresponding point in the image (“click”).
+The other two options are typing the MNI coordinates for each point (type) or clicking on the corresponding point in the image (click).
 Here, we will type coordinates based on where the experimenter defined the fiducials on the smri.img.
 These coordinates can be found in the smri_fid.txt file also provided.
-So press “type” and for “nas”, enter [0 91 -28]; for “lpa” press “type” and enter [-72 4 -59]; for “rpa” press “type” and enter [71 -6 -62].
-Finally, answer “no” to “Use headshape points?” (see EEG Section [multimodal:eeg:3D]).
+So press type and for nas, enter [0 91 -28]; for lpa press type and enter [-72 4 -59]; for rpa press type and enter [71 -6 -62].
+Finally, answer no to Use headshape points? (see EEG Section).

 This stage coregisters the MEG sensor positions with the structural MRI and cortical mesh, via an approximate matching of the fiducials in the two spaces, followed by a more accurate surface-matching routine that fits the head-shape function (measured by Polhemus) to the scalp that was created in the previous meshing stage via segmentation of the MRI.
 When coregistration has finished, the field D.inv{1}.datareg will be updated.
-Press “save” in top right of window to update the corresponding mat file on disk.
-With the MATLAB Rotation tool on (from the “Tools” tab in the SPM Graphics window, if not already on), right click near the top image and select “Go to X-Z” view.
-This should produce a figure like that in Figure 1.17, which you can rotate with the mouse to check all sensors.
+Press save in top right of window to update the corresponding mat file on disk.
+With the MATLAB Rotation tool on (from the Tools tab in the SPM Graphics window, if not already on), right click near the top image and select Go to X-Z view.
+This should produce a figure like that in Figure 17, which you can rotate with the mouse to check all sensors.
 Note that the data are in head space (not MNI space), in this case corresponding to the Polhemus space in which the X and Y dimensions are swapped relative to MNI space.

 Graphical output of registration of MEG and sMRI data, showing (upper panel) cortex (blue) and scalp (black) meshes, sensor locations (green), MRI and Polhemus fiducials (cyan/magneta), and headshape (red dots).

-Press the “Forward Model” button.
-Choose “MEG Local Spheres” (you may also try the other options; see Henson et al, 2009a).
-A figure will be displaying showing the local (overlapping) spheres fit to each sensor, and final the set of all spheres.
+Press the Forward Model button.
+Choose Single Shell (you may also try the other options; see Henson et al, 2009a).
+A figure will be displaying showing the inner skull surface on which the single shell model is based with the sensors.

-Press “Invert”, select “Imaging”, select “yes” to “All conditions or trials?”, and “Standard” for the model (i.e, to use defaults; you can customise a number of options if you press Custom instead) (see Friston et al, 2008, for more details about these parameters).
+Press Invert, select Imaging, select yes to All conditions or trials?, and Standard for the model (i.e, to use defaults; you can customise a number of options if you press Custom instead) (see Friston et al, 2008, for more details about these parameters).
 There will be lead field computation followed by the actual inversion.
 A summary plot of the results will be displayed at the end.

 You can now explore the results via the 3D reconstruction window.
-If you type 180 into the box in the bottom right (corresponding to the time in ms) and press “mip”, you should see several ventral temporal hotspots, as in Figure 1.18.
-Note that this localisation is different from the previous EEG localisation because 1) condition 1 now refers to faces, not the difference between faces and scrambled faces, and 2) the results reflect total power (across trials), induced and evoked, rather than purely evoked12.
+If you type 180 into the box in the bottom right (corresponding to the time in ms) and press mip, you should see several ventral temporal hotspots, as in Figure 18.
+Note that this localisation is different from the previous EEG localisation because 1) condition 1 now refers to faces, not the difference between faces and scrambled faces, and 2) the results reflect total power (across trials), induced and evoked, rather than purely evoked11.
 The timecourses come from the peak voxel (with little evidence of a face/scrambled difference for this particular maximum).
-The red curve shows the condition currently being shown (corresponding to the “Condition 1” toggle bar in the reconstruction window); the grey curve(s) will show all other conditions.
-If you press the "condition 1" toggle, it will change to Condition 2, which is the total power for scrambled faces, then press “mip” again and the display will update (note the colours of the lines have now reversed from before, with red now corresponding to scrambled faces).
+The red curve shows the condition currently being shown (corresponding to the Condition 1 toggle bar in the reconstruction window); the grey curve(s) will show all other conditions.
+If you press the condition 1 toggle, it will change to Condition 2, which is the total power for scrambled faces, then press mip again and the display will update (note the colours of the lines have now reversed from before, with red now corresponding to scrambled faces).

-Graphic output for MSP-estimated activity at 159ms for faces.
+Graphic output for MSP-estimated activity at 159ms for faces

-If you press “render” it will open a graphical interface that is very useful to explore the data (the buttons are fairly self-explanatory).
+If you press render it will open a graphical interface that is very useful to explore the data (the buttons are fairly self-explanatory).

 You can also explore the other inversion options, like COH and IID, which you will note give more superficial solutions (a known problem with standard minimum norm; see also Friston et al, 2008; Henson et al, 2009a).
-To do this quickly (without repeating the MRI segmentation, coregistration and forward modelling), press the “new” button in the reconstruction window, which by default will copy these parts from the previous reconstruction.
+To do this quickly (without repeating the MRI segmentation, coregistration and forward modelling), press the new button in the reconstruction window, which by default will copy these parts from the previous reconstruction.

 In the following we will concentrate on how one prepares this single subject data for subsequent entry into a group analysis.

-Press the “Window” button in the reconstruction window, enter “150 200” as the timewindow of interest and “5 15” as the frequency band of interest (from the SPM time-frequency analysis, at least from one channel).
-Then choose the “induced” option.
-After a delay (as SPM calculates the power across all trials) the Graphics window will show the mean activity for this time/frequency contrast (for faces alone, assuming the condition toggle is showing “condition 1”).
+Press the Window button in the reconstruction window, enter “150 200” as the timewindow of interest and “5 15” as the frequency band of interest (from the SPM time-frequency analysis, at least from one channel).
+Then choose the induced option.
+After a delay (as SPM calculates the power across all trials) the Graphics window will show the mean activity for this time/frequency contrast (for faces alone, assuming the condition toggle is showing condition 1).

 The last number in the file name refers to the condition number; the number following the dataset name refers to the reconstruction number (i.e. the number in red in the reconstruction window, i.e, D.val, here 1).